kb100/youtubed/README.md

 This is useful because sometimes youtube decides to throttle your download speed, and simply restarting the download may significantly increase your speeds.
 Multiple simultaneous downloads are supported, just copy URL, click, copy URL, click.
-Terminating youtubed can be done with a SIGTERM or by sending the message "die" to the fifo.
+Terminating youtubed can be done with a SIGTERM, with a SIGINT (CTRL-C) if youtubed is running in the foreground, or by sending the message "die" to the fifo.

 By default, youtubed will tell youtube-dl to get the best quality video and audio to download.
 You can use your mouse wheel and scroll  up over the blocklet to change between: bestvideo+bestaudio, bestaudio, worstvideo+worstaudio, and worstaudio.